akoidan/node-db-migration/README.md

 - forceMigrate: Installs all new updates from ./diff.
 If one migration fails it goes to another one.
 - resolve: Marks all failed migrations as resolved

+# Tips:
+- You can also add npm script and run it with `npm run migrate` or something
+- You can also integrate this script into initing script of your server.
+You can use `migrations.run('migrate')'`.
+This will automagically migrate database to the latest version
-Note: Currently node-db-migration was tested only with [mysql](https://github.com/mysqljs/mysql).
+- Currently node-db-migration was tested only with [mysql](https://github.com/mysqljs/mysql).
 But it doesn't depend on any specific implementation of db driver.
 This package exports `Migrations` class that you can extend like bellow and override methods you want:

 ```javascript